From Baltic to Balkans: Crossing Europe north to south by rail

 Here are some practical tips that I picked up for using the mobile pass (the next post gives a brief guide to the first month’s route).
 Some people swear by using the old paper Interrail pass, but I’m a fan of the mobile pass, which uses the Rail Planner app.

-Enjoy the region and take your time: The Interrail diaries
+Enjoy the region and take your time: Interrail diaries from the 1980s

 A speedboat cut across my vision and pivoted when the owner caught sight of me sitting on the rocky shore.
 It was the mid 1980s, in Savonlinna, Finland, and Scandinavia was sweltering under a midsummer heatwave.
 The boat pulled up and I kept my eyes on the man’s face, trying not to look down at his turquoise Y-fronts as he talked and shrugged and made suggestions.
 Yes, I was Interrailing.
 No, I didn’t want to join him on his boat.
 No, I really wasn’t tempted to stay another day and join him at ‘a country house’

-These memories surfaced recently as I read an article in the Guardian about the resurgence of Interrailing.
-Like the author, I’ve also kept the diaries from my trips across Europe.
+These memories surfaced recently as I began Interrailing again.
+Fortunately I’d kept the diaries from those long-ago trips across Europe.
 Little grey spiral notebooks purchased from Boots, with detailed itineraries and page after page of vocabulary and pronunciation notes for Portuguese, Greek, Norwegian, Finnish and Czech.

-Continue reading “Enjoy the region and take your time: The Interrail diaries”
+Continue reading “Enjoy the region and take your time: Interrail diaries from the 1980s”

 Sète canals

-Sète: where the Canal du Midi meets the Mediterranean for a spot of jousting
+What to see in Sète: where the Canal du Midi meets the Mediterranean

 This is marine jousting, a tradition that began in Sète in 1666 to celebrate the opening of the town’s port, and which continues today with its own training school.
 That night I must have been watching the juniors, but it’s also an adult sport, where bachelors (blue boats) fight the married jousters of the red boats.
 Traditions aside, it felt weird watching the town’s people egging on their children to poke each other into the canal.